- Collection Overview

 Collection Description & Creator Information

-The collection consists of photostats of over 100 Washington letters in the private collection of Edward Ambler Armstrong, as well as 14 original Washington letters and documents, and several supplementary items.
+The collection contains photostats of over 100 Washington letters in the private collection of Edward Ambler Armstrong, original Washington letters and documents, and several supplementary items.
 Included is an original survey (1750) of land in Frederick County, Virginia, made by Washington for Isaac Pennington.
-While many of the letters deal with military affairs of the Revolutionary War, Washington's management of his estate, Mount Vernon, and that of the government during his presidency are also prevalent topics in others.
+While many of the letters deal with military affairs of the Revolutionary War, Washington's management of his estate, Mount Vernon, including a list of persons he and Martha enslaved (1799), and that of the government during his presidency are also prevalent topics in others.
 Correspondents include George Clinton, Alexander Hamilton, James Madison, Robert Morris, and Bushrod Washington.

 - Arrangement